GZGavinZhao/rules_d/README.md

 Ready to get started?
 Copy this repo, then

-1. search for "dev_gzgz_rules_d" and replace with the name you'll use for your workspace
+1. search for "gzgz_rules_d" and replace with the name you'll use for your workspace
 1. search for "GZGavinZhao" and replace with GitHub org
 1. search for "d" and replace with the language/tool your rules are for
 1. rename directory "d" similarly